howardh888/Global_Terrorism/README.md

 # Global_Terrorism_Public
-Please look at the notebook for demo.
+Please look at the notebook for demonstration.